 Who Is Likely to Experience Nodulocystic Acne on the Body?

-Certain people are more susceptible to developing nodulocystic acne than others.
-There are several factors that increase the likelihood that a person will develop nodulocystic acne on the body or face.
-These factors include:
+There are several factors that increase the likelihood that a person will develop nodulocystic acne on the body, or face for that matter:

-- Hormones: Androgens, which are male hormones found in both males and females, increase the production of skin oil, called sebum, which is a substance necessary for the development of acne.
+- Hormones: Androgens are male hormones found in both males and females that increase the production of skin oil, called sebum, which is a substance necessary for the development of acne.
 Most nodulocystic acne patients have elevated androgen levels in their bodies, both in their blood and in their skin.
 There are several types of androgens, but those associated with acne include DHEA-S, testosterone, and DHT.

-- Genetics: People are more likely to have nodulocystic acne, such as on the body, if their parents or other close relatives had it.
+- Genetics: People are more likely to have nodulocystic acne if their parents or other close relatives had it.

-- Location: Nodulocystic acne is more prevalent in people who live in tropical regions of the world.
+- Geographic location: Nodulocystic acne is more prevalent in people who live in tropical regions of the world.
 The reason for this is unknown.

-- Age: This form of acne is more common in teenagers and young adults, i.e., in their 20s, but nodules and cysts can develop in younger or older people as well.
+- Age: Nodulocystic acne is more common in teenagers and young adults, but can occur in younger or older people as well.

 - Sex: Nodulocystic acne, particularly when it is on the body, is more common in males, but females can develop it too.
-Females are at a higher risk of developing it during pregnancy, menopause, and during the premenstrual window.5
+Females are at a higher risk of developing it during the third trimester of pregnancy and during the premenstrual window (7 - 10 days before menstruation).5